Who We Are

 On January 1, 2019, COTS began coordinating disaster preparedness for the 21 southeast and southeast central county healthcare partners.

 In June 2022, the Central Ohio Trauma System officially changed its name to COTS.
-This was done in support of our ongoing journey to Inclusion, Diversity, Equity, and Access.
-Our partners represent 37 of Ohio’s 88 counties, their experiences are vast, and their need to work together has never been stronger.
-Click here to review our mission and vision updates from our fall 2021 strategic board retreat.
+No longer just an acronym, COTS is now our formal name signifying the evolution of our coalition & representing all of our members and their diverse work.
+We represent 37 of Ohio’s 88 counties.
+Their experiences are vast, and their need to work together has never been stronger.
+Click here

 -

-The success of COTS is due to the tireless dedication of many stakeholders---physicians, nurses, EMS providers, public health experts, emergency response personnel, registrars, program coordinators, administrators, and countless others.
-Without these unsung heroes, a regionalized system of care could not be possible.
+The success of COTS is built on the dedication of a diverse network of professionals—physicians, nurses, EMS providers, public health experts, emergency response personnel, registrars, program coordinators, administrators, and many others.
+Their ongoing commitment makes a truly regionalized system of care possible.